 Getting the engineering specifications

 Once you have a drawing of what you’re after, you can approach a Structural Engineer like ourselves to get the structural specifications sorted out.
-If your patio is small and within common sizes, we can supply you with a low cost, economical, universal design that will cover all common shapes and sizes.
+If your patio is small and within common sizes, we can supply you with a low cost, economical, universal design that will cover all common shapes and sizes straight over the internet or by email.
 We created these to save you money and time if your plan falls into its specifications.
 If your patio design is out of the ordinary, some time will be required to prepare the specifications for you.

 Getting it built